LODSContent/MD-100T00-Windows10/Instructions/Labs/0602-Installing and Updating Microsoft Store Apps.md

 4. In the **Administrator: Windows PowerShell** window, type **the following command** and then press **Enter**.

+    ```
->   Set-Service wuauserv -Startuptype Manual
+    Set-Service wuauserv -Startuptype Manual

+    ```

->   *Note: For the lab setup, the Windows Update service is disabled.
-The above
->   command is not necessary to run in typical Windows 10 scenarios.*
+    >[!NOTE]Note: For the lab setup, the Windows Update service is disabled.
+The above command is not necessary to run in typical Windows 10 scenarios.

 1. Sign out

 >

 ### Task 2: Configure app updates

-1. Sign in to LON-CL1 as Your first name + Last name’s first letterMD100\@outlook.com with your PIN or the password **Pa55w.rd123**.
+1. Sign in to LON-CL1 as +++@lab.Variable(MSaccount)+++

+    @lab.CtrlAltDelete

+    >[!NOTE] The account name above should be the concatenation of Your first name + Last name’s first letter + MD100@outlook.com.
+If it is not, you did not enter the sign in name correctly in a text box provided for this purpose in an earlier.
+If this is the case, enter the username according to the pattern described in this note.

 2. In the taskbar, select the **Microsoft Store** icon.